 6.6 While broadcasters shall not exaggerate or exploit situations of aggression, conflict or confrontation, equal care shall be taken not to sanitize the reality of the human condition.

-6.7 Broadcasters shall refer to The Code of Ethics of the Radio-Television News Directors Association of Canada (RTNDA) [in 2011 renamed the Radio Television Digital News Association (RTDNA)] for guidance regarding broadcast journalism in general.
+6.7 Broadcasters shall refer to The Code of Ethics of the Radio-Television News Directors Association of Canada (RTNDA) [renamed the Code of Journalistic Ethics of the Radio Television Digital News Association (RTDNA)] for guidance regarding broadcast journalism in general.

 7.0 Violence Against Women

 7.1 Broadcasters shall not telecast programming which sanctions, promotes or glamorizes any aspect of violence against women.

 7.2 Broadcasters shall ensure that women are not depicted as victims of violence unless the violence is integral to the story being told.
 Broadcasters shall be particularly sensitive not to perpetuate the link between women in a sexual context and women as victims of violence.

 7.3 Broadcasters shall refer to the Canadian Association of Broadcasters’ code on Sex Role Portrayal [since March 17, 2008, replaced by the Equitable Portrayal Code] for guidance regarding the portrayal of women in general.

 8.1 Broadcasters shall not telecast programming which sanctions, promotes or glamorizes violence based on race, national or ethnic origin, colour, religion, gender, sexual orientation, age, or mental or physical disability.